Table of Contents

 Innervation of the penis

-The structure and function of the male urethra
+Structure and function of the male urethra

 It leads from the bladder to the external opening of the urinary tract.
 Unlike the female urethra, it serves to transport not only urine but also ejaculate.
 Therefore, it is also referred to as the urethral-spermatic duct.

-The sections of the male urethra
+Sections of the male urethra

-The constrictions and expenses of the male urethra
+Constrictions and Expansions of the male urethra

-The three constrictions are located:
+The 3 constrictions are located: